Is it Trichomoniasis or Yeast Infection?

 - In some cases, you may notice cracked around your vulva and vagina

 If you’re trying to self diagnose, apart from looking at your symptoms, it’s best to do a vaginal health test.
-Monistat vaginal health test can be done at home and it will help you establish if you’re suffering from a yeast infection or a different kind of vaginal infection.
-This test will determine determine if your vaginal acidity is normal or abnormal with an easy to read color change result.
-The test is very accurate, however it will not give reliable results in perimenopausal or menopausal women, or those on a hormonal therapy.
+Hydrion pH strips can be used at home and it will help you establish if you’re suffering from a yeast infection or a different kind of vaginal infection.
+This test will determine if your vaginal acidity is normal or abnormal with an easy to read color change result.
+The test is very accurate, however it will not give reliable results in or menopausal women, or those on a hormonal therapy.

 What is Trichomoniasis?